Development of an IRVM Program

 Once all of the 1-year terms are up, three people would be appointed for 3-year terms and once all of the 2-year terms are up, three more people would be appointed for 3-year terms.

-Committees elect chairpersons and secretaries and meetings are subject to Chapters 21 and 22 of the Iowa Code concerning open meetings and public records.
+The committee elects a chairpersons and secretary and meetings are subject to Chapters 21 and 22 of the Iowa Code concerning open meetings and public records.

 Program Organization/Location